Helen's escape story - What I learnt since leaving the corporate world and moving country

 What happened after that still blows my mind as the flow of clients started to come through immediately in a very organic way, via word of mouth, social media and through a co-working space I joined.
-I started to diversify the agency’s offering beyond retained client work by creating a series of panel discussions with small wellness business founders called How To Build Your Wellness Business (the next one is in November), began offering mentoring sessions and wrote an ebook of the same name.
+I started to diversify the agency’s offering beyond retained client work by creating a series of offline and online workshops called How To Build Your Wellness Business (the next one is online on 16th Jan 2020), began offering mentoring sessions and wrote an ebook of the same name.

 Having the freedom to run my own working day and support my mental health was key to me when I transitioned from the corporate world to being my own boss.
 After I graduated I had spent time teaching English in Salamanca, Spain and fell in love with the country, its culture and language.
 It was always in the back of my mind that I wanted to move back one day and be able to run my business from abroad.
 Earlier this year events conspired and I was able to move to Ibiza – a dream come true.
 I am so grateful for every step of the journey – even the hard parts – because it all brought me to where I am today.